Andrejkf/solution_advanced_lane_finding/report_template.md

 #### 4. Lane lines polinomial fit.
 ##### Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 4.1.
-Using function scipy.find_peaks_cwt() to smooth a vector by convolving it with wavelet for each width, getting relative maximums where
+Using function scipy.find_peaks_cwt() to smooth a vector by convolving it with wavelet for each width, getting relative maximums as stimations for posible lane lines detections.

+4.1.1.
 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]